la2050/archive/_projects/2016/connecting-communities-through-fotos.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/2500980265741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Pictures are a powerful way to convey your mission and communicate your social impact.
-But let’s face it, many nonprofits don’t have flexible funds for great photography and marketing.
-Our project will host photoshoots for 20 organizations across Greater LA, in order to help them tell their story and create visual representations of the life-changing work being done.
+  There are thousands of inspiring stories, people and nonprofits that make LA dynamic.
+Help us tell their stories through photos - connecting people and communities!
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   Las Fotos Project and Momentum Solutions Team are the core partners.
 In